abdelrahman7124/turtle-controller/README.md

 steps for usage :
     1. open a terminal and run turtlesim turtlesim_node
-    2. run the launch file
+    2. open another terminal and run the launch file